 Fit: The size 9 Brisse fit just like a size 9 should.
 It’s a tiny bit big from fitting my size 9 feet perfect but I wouldn’t want to size down to a size 8.5.
-I’d rather just add boot fitting foam as they back out.
+I’d rather just add boot fitting foam as they pack out.

-Flex: It’s pretty mid level and has an easy forward flex.
+Flex: It’s pretty mid-level and has an easy forward flex.
 It feels pretty supportive around the top.

-Flex Retention: There is pretty decent articulation around the ankle and I although I won’t have this boot for long it seems like it will retain it’s flex for a good amount of time.
+Flex Retention: There is pretty decent articulation around the ankle and I although I won’t have this boot for long it seems like it will retain its flex for a good amount of time.

-Turn Initiation: The Deeluxe Brisse turned both boards rather well and felt like they would be fine with a more aggressive board with good bindings down to a pretty easy park board with mellow binidngs.
+Turn Initiation: The Deeluxe Brisse turned both boards rather well and felt like they would be fine with a more aggressive board with good bindings down to a pretty easy park board with mellow bindingss.